lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 ### K-Means

-Our K-Means implementation was developed on top of the TensorFlow library, and was expressed in its primal optimization form [5].
+Our K-Means implementation was developed on top of the TensorFlow library, and was expressed in its primal optimization form {% cite wiki:K-means_clustering %}.

 Let: